developwithpassion/fakes-rspec/README.md

   the_fake = fake
   fake.hello("World")

-  fake.should_not have_received_occurences(twice,:hello,"World") #true
+  fake.should_not have_received(:hello,"World").twice #true
-  fake.should_not have_received_occurences(twice,:hello) #true
+  fake.should_not have_received(:hello).twice #true
 end
 ```

-The first argument to have_received_occurences just needs to be an item that responds to the method: is_satisfied_by(count).

-The library adds a couple of convenience factory methods to the ExampleGroup class,to create the match specifications:
+After calling have_received, you can specify occurences using one of the following methods:

 * once
 * twice